 Leveled your Wizard to 70 already?
 It is time to go and get your free set for this season!
-We will be talking about some Wizard builds that will ensure that you get Haedrig’s gift the soonest, and lead to your endgame as a fresh 70 Wizard.
+Here are Wizard builds and tips to help you get your Seasonal Journey and Haedrig’s gifts ASAP!
+Get to endgame ASAP with Fresh 70 Wizard guide!

 |Electrocute||Surge of Power|